Richalbert/holbertonschool-shell/io_redirections_and_filters/README.md

 This script display the content of /etc/passwd

 3. What about 2?
-This script Display the content of /etc/passwd and /etc/hosts
+This script display the content of /etc/passwd and /etc/hosts

+4. Last lines of a file
+This script display the last 10 lines of /etc/passwd